HCWDavid/HCWDavid.github.io/_posts/2038-01-19-welcome-to-my-blog.markdown

 date:   2038-01-19 03:14:07 +0530
 categories: Python
 ---
 Hello!
 This is my blog for my projects and progress of my works!
-First time use Github to host my website via Jekyll server.
+First time use Github to host my website via Jekyll.
 Thanks for coming!

 ```python